 Investigators can favorably impact contract timelines by making sure departmental staff finalize the budget and submit it to UNeHealth within 60 days of submitting the contract for review.
 Your contract will not be signed by UNeHealth or the sponsor until the budget is attached to the contract.
 Click here for tips on expediting your contract.
 Click here for more information on Roles and Responsibilities.

-SPAdmin sets up the WBS as soon as the contract is fully-executed, the IRB is released, financial conflicts of interest are managed, and internal forms are fully-approved.
-SPAdmin monitors each process to completion, then bundles the award and notifies the investigator and department administrator when the WBS account is set up.
+UNeHealth sets up the WBS as soon as the contract is fully-executed, the IRB is released, financial conflicts of interest are managed, and internal forms are fully-approved.
+UNeHealth monitors each process to completion, then bundles the award and notifies the investigator and department administrator when the WBS account is set up.